vr1090/awscert/readme.md

     - health check and failover
 - EBS encryption: non root at boot time sama root kalau dari AMI
 - NAT gateway scalable, sama ga perlu dimanage by you
+- RDS point in time, with granularity of 5 minutes